 The Accountant-General of the Federation, Mr. Jonah Otunla, said on Friday that Nigeria’s monthly revenue dropped from N825.3 billion in July to N564.8 billion in August.
-He said this at the end of the monthly Federation Accounts Allocation Committee meeting in Abuja.

 The News Agency of Nigeria reports that Otunla attributed the development to “many factors,” including the security challenges facing the Nigeria National Petroleum Corporation.
 He however said, “We are trying to address the issue.”